seanwhs/Web-Journey-Blueprint/README.md

 Modern frontend development often feels overwhelming.

-Beginners are typically told to learn:
+Beginners are told to learn everything at once:

 * JavaScript
 * CSS
 * React
 * TypeScript
-* build tooling
+* APIs
 * state management
-* APIs
+* authentication
 * databases
-* authentication
-* testing
 * deployment
-* performance optimization
+* performance

-—all at once.
+* tooling

-This approach creates fragmentation instead of understanding.
+This creates fragmentation instead of understanding.

-This repository takes a different path.
+This repository takes a different approach.

-Instead of treating frontend development as a checklist of unrelated technologies, this curriculum teaches **architecture progressively**.
+Instead of treating frontend development as a checklist of unrelated tools, this curriculum teaches **architecture progressively**.

 You will learn:

-1. how JavaScript powers UI behavior
+1. How JavaScript powers UI behavior
-2. how React transforms state into interfaces
+2. How React transforms state into interfaces
-3. how TypeScript improves system reliability
+3. How TypeScript improves system reliability
-4. how Next.js unifies frontend and backend systems
+4. How Next.js unifies frontend and backend systems
-5. how production applications are structured end-to-end
+5. How production applications are structured end-to-end

 Each module introduces only what is necessary for the next stage.

-This creates momentum instead of overload.
+This creates **momentum instead of overload**.

 ---